 Prepare some questions for your potential employer.
 This shows that you’ve researched the company or build on something the interviewer has shared with you.

 Another approach is to ask the interviewer about their experience with the organisation such as: “Why would you recommend working here?”

 Practise your answers to job interview questions

 Although these are the worst things to say in a job interview, another way people make mistakes in interviews is not preparing fully.
-Our career coaching programs will ensure you’re fully prepared for whatever questions you’re asked.
+Career coaching can ensure you’re fully prepared for whatever questions you’re asked.